jjdejong/phpip/doc/README.md

 # Introduction #

-phpIP is a web tool developed by [Omnipat](http://www.omnipat.fr/?lang=en) for managing an IP rights portfolio, especially patents.
+phpIP is a web tool for managing an IP rights portfolio, especially patents.
 It is intended to satisfy most needs of an IP law firm.
 The tool was designed to be flexible and simple to use.
 It is based on an Apache-MySQL-PHP framework.

 There are many IP rights management tools out there.
 They are all proprietary and pretty expensive.
 It is not the cost, in fact, that led us to designing our own system, because the design resources we spent could equate to the cost of a couple of years license and maintenance fees of existing systems.
 We found that existing systems are overkill for our needs, because they are designed to satisfy the needs of a majority – hence they have more features than what each individual user needs, so they are very complex to use, yet not all specific needs of the individual user are satisfied.
 So the user needs to adapt to the system, whereas it should be the other way round.